hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 * `epochlength` - The number of blocks after which to reset all votes.
 * `requesttimeoutseconds` - The timeout for each consensus round before a round change, in seconds.
 * `extraData` - `RLP([32 bytes Vanity, List<Validators>, No Vote, Round=Int(0), 0 Seals])`.

+!!!caution
+    The `blockperiodseconds` property cannot be updated once your network is started.

+    We do not recommend changing `epochlength` in a running network.
+Changing the `epochlength` after genesis can result in illegal blocks.

 The properties with specific values in the IBFT 2.0 genesis files are: